 Draws the eyebrow medially.
 It forms vertical furrows on the eyebrow.
 This causes the expression of frowning.

 The corrugator supercilii attaches to the region of the frontal bone next to the nasal bone.
 From there, its fibers run superiorly and laterally to attach into the skin superior to the eyebrow.
-Because the frontal bone attachment is more fixed, when the corrugator supercilii contracts, it pulls the skin deep to the eyebrow inferomedially toward the frontal bone attachment (toward the other eyebrow).
-When both corrugator supercilii muscles contract, both eyebrows are pulled inferomedially toward each other, (action 1)
+Because the frontal bone attachment is more fixed, when the corrugator supercilii contracts, it pulls the skin deep to the eyebrow inferomedially toward the frontal bone attachment (towards the other eyebrow).
+When both corrugator supercilii muscles contract, both eyebrows are pulled inferomedially towards each other.